 Pros: Eliminates the cable pull issue completely and with a simpler drivetrain.

 #6 (ish) Hope for other options.
-Shimano introduced the RX800 components which bring shadow profiles and adjustable clutches to 11 speed Shimano drop bar shifting.
-Now if they only made an SGS version of the rear derailleur.
+If Shimano offered a long cage GRX or Ultegra derailleur that would be the de facto way to go.
 We can hope.
 Shimano has also introduced 12 speed mountain bike groups, but not 12 speed for road.
 Yet.
 Perhaps when they do, the cable pull of the road shifters will be the same as the MTB derailleurs and we can have the mechanical mix and match nirvana of 9 speed.
 Farther out on the horizon, maybe a 1x group one day will deliver this kind of range.
 But we are talking about maybe a 9/60 cassette with 13 or 14 speeds (in order to get decent gear spacing).
 A new player on the component scene, Rotor, has introduced a 13 speed group.
 And Shimano has patents on 14 speed components.

 So one thing is a constant going forward: change.
 Fortunately, amidst all of the turmoil of the ever changing bike drivetrain technology, there is usually a way for us outliers to make a group that gives us all of the features we want.